Structure-preserving numerical schemes for Lindblad equations: Numerical examples

 \subsection{A two-level atom interacting with a quantized photon field}

-We further consider a Lindblad equation studied in \cite{briegel_quantum_1993}, for a composite system of an two-level atom and a quantized photon field (with one mode).
+We further consider a Lindblad equation studied in \cite{briegel_quantum_1993}, for a composite system consisting of an two-level atom and a quantized photon field.
 The Hamiltonian term in the Lindblad equation is given by

-where $a^{(\dagger)}$ are annihilation/creation operators for the photon field, Pauli matrices act on the two-level atom, and $\id_{\text{atom}}$ and $\id_{\text{ph}}$ are identity superoperators acting on the atom and the photon field, respectively; $\omega$, $\Omega$, $g$ are parameters, and in particular, $g$ measures the interaction strength of the atom and the photon field, and is known as the \emph{Rabi frequency}.
+where $a^{(\dagger)}$ are annihilation/creation operators for the photon field, Pauli matrices act on the two-level atom, and $\id_{\text{atom}}$ and $\id_{\text{ph}}$ are identity superoperators acting on the atom and the photon field, respectively; $\omega$, $\Omega$, $g$ are parameters, and in particular, $g$ measures the interaction strength of the atom and the photon field, and is known as the {Rabi frequency}.
 Lindblad operators are given by